jenkins-infra/repository-permissions-updater/README.md

 This repository contains both the YAML format definitions for Artifactory upload permissions and the tool that synchronizes them to Artifactory.

+**Note:** These permissions are specifically for _uploading_ artifacts to the Jenkins project's Maven repository.
+It is independent of GitHub repository permissions.
+You may have one without the other.
+Typically, you'll either have both, or just the GitHub repository access.

 **To request upload permissions to a plugin, file a PR editing the appropriate YAML file, and provide a reference that shows you have commit permissions, or have an existing committer to the plugin comment on your PR.**

 Usage